Adventure Travel (bus company): Controversy

 In May 2015 the company faced criticism for two adverts on the back of its route X1 buses which showed a scantily clad woman and man holding a placard saying "Ride me all day for £3".
 Adventure Travel said that the advertising campaign had been a "tongue-in-cheek" effort to target the younger generation and no offence had been intended, but that due to the volume of complaints, it would remove the adverts immediately.

 In March 2019, Adventure Travel was fined £17,550 for buses not running to registered timetables.
 The company also had 4 buses taken off the road due to them having defects.
 ComfortDelGro claimed this was due to staff shortages, and the company have since implemented new software with better monitors to make sure routes run the schedule.

 2019 saw residents of Thornhill, Cardiff rebel against Adventure Travel's X8 service.
 The route has since been amended.

 Fleet

-As of July 2020, Adventure Travel operated around 120 vehicles out of depots in Cardiff, Pontypridd and Swansea.
+As of April 2024, Adventure Travel operated around 100 vehicles out of depots in Cardiff and Swansea.
 The bus service fleet mainly consists of second-hand vehicles, either from London operators or their sister company, Metroline.
 The group also previously operated older vehicles like Alexander ALX400 and Plaxton President, but due to the fleet standardisation program they have all been retired.

-Adventure Travel currently, as of May 2020, operate the following vehicles in their bus service fleet:
+Adventure Travel currently, as of April 2024, operate the following vehicles in their bus service fleet: